daisy/pipeline-assembly/src/main/resources/README.txt

   * [validation-utils] Added utility to check for well-formed XML files
   * [metadata-utils] fix for issue 328: MODS metadata generation bug fix
   * [zip-utils] fix for issue 304: file entry names in zip files are now percent decoded
+  * [zedai-to-pef] Added support for running headers and footers

 * Web UI
   * [new] ability to delete jobs using a button in the jobs list